melampyge/kod/books/Algorithmic_Trading_Chan/python/README.md

 I prefer to work with CSV files, the Pandas library makes it a breeze to access them plus I can view the contents of CSV files easily, manipulate them with Unix based tools if necessary.
-For converting any of mat files into csv, this is the method I followed: 1) Find the Matlab script from AT that reads and prepares the data, i.e. `TU_mom.m` 2) find the point where the data is all ready, i.e.
+For converting a mat file into csv this is the method I followed: 1) Find the Matlab script for AT that reads and prepares the data, i.e. `TU_mom.m` 2) find the point where the data is all ready, i.e.

 ```
 clear;